sqmk/Pushy/README.md

 If no exceptions are thrown, the message was sent successfully.
 No data is returned by the sendMessage method unless the message has an emergency priority.

+#### Emergency priority messages

+You can send a message with an emergency priority and get a receipt code.

 ```php
 // Create a message with emergency priority
 $message = (new Pushy\Message)